javitocor/Ruby-Capstone-Project/README.md

 # Video Presentation
 - Feel free to check out this [link](https://www.loom.com/share/2960dfb8dee840cf9107be44a1c81f60) with a full project explanation.

-# Attributions and Credit
+# Attributions and Credit 🚀
-🚀
+- Microverse
+- Disney
+- HTTParty Gem
+- Nokogiri Gem

 # Show your support
 Give a ⭐️ if you like this project!